dibikhin/treasurer/README.md

 It does:
 * Created simple and well documented
-* Operates syncronously
+* Operate syncronously
-* Scales horisontally on each layer
+* Scale horisontally on each layer
-* Works fast, reliably, fault-tolerant
+* Work fast, reliably, fault-tolerant
-* Serves transparently
+* Serve transparently
-* Uses precise 128-bit IEEE 754-2008 decimal
+* Use precise 128-bit IEEE 754-2008 decimal

 It doesn't:
 * Keep record of every balance movement
-* Operates asynchronously
+* Operate asynchronously

 ## Domain model